dknightowl/libft/README.md

 	- `ft_islower` -- Checks if a character is a lowercase alphabet
 	- `ft_isupper` -- Checks if a character is an uppercase alphabet
 	- `ft_strtol` -- Convert a string to a long (For more robust error-handling as compared to `ft_atoi`)
+	- `ft_isspace` -- Custom implementation of `isspace(3p)`.
+Checks whether a character is a white-space character.
+	- `ft_idx_of_char` -- Finds the index of the first occurrence of a character in a given string

 ## 📁 Project Structure